codee-com/open-catalog/Checks/PWR043/README.md

 [perfectly nested](/Glossary/Perfect-loop-nesting.md), i.e. all the statements
 need to be inside the innermost loop.
 However, due to the initialization of a reduction variable, loop interchange is not directly applicable.

-### Actions

-Replace the scalar reduction by a vector, particularly by the vector that contains the final result of the original loop.
-Then, perform [loop fission](/Glossary/Loop-fission.md) to isolate the computation of the scalar reduction in a perfect loop nesting and enable loop interchange.
-This typically leads to creating two loops: the first loop initializes the scalar reduction; and the second loop computes the scalar reduction.
-All these operations are performed directly on the vector of final results of the original loop.
-See below a code example on how it is done.

 ### Code example